rebekahheacock/unix-cli/README.md

 $ mkdir MortStore
 ```

 > This will make a directory named "MortStore" in my home directory.
-See mkdir is "make directory", amazing!
+See **mkdir is make directory**, amazing!

 > Lets change into the "root", or top directory of your project. **Not the root of the filesystem, the root of this new project**.